ShridhiGupta/ClarityScan/README.md

-# X-Ray Lung Enhancer - AI-Powered Medical Image Enhancement
+# ClarityScan - X-Ray Lung Enhancer, an AI-Powered Medical Image Enhancement

 A sophisticated healthcare application that uses transformer-based AI to enhance lung X-ray images for better medical diagnosis and analysis.